Large Sample Properties of Partitioning-Based Series Estimators

 \begin{thm}[Confidence Bands] Let the conditions of Theorem \ref{thm:strong approximation KMT} or Theorem \ref{thm:strong approximation Yurinskii} hold with $r_n=\sqrt{\log n}$.
 If the corresponding conditions of Theorem \ref{thm:Plug-in Aprox Unconditional} hold for each $j=0,1,2,3$, then

 \end{thm}

 \cite{Chernozhukov-Chetverikov-Kato_2014a_AoS,Chernozhukov-Chetverikov-Kato_2014b_AoS} recently showed that if one is only interested in the supremum of an empirical process rather than the \textit{whole} process, then the sufficient conditions for distributional approximation could be weakened compared to earlier literature.
 Their result applied Stein's method for Normal approximation to show that suprema of general empirical processes can be approximated by a sequence of suprema of Gaussian processes, under the usual undersmoothing conditions (i.e., $j=0$).
 They illustrate their general results by considering $t$-statistic processes for both kernel-based and series-based nonparametric regression: \cite[Remark 3.5]{Chernozhukov-Chetverikov-Kato_2014b_AoS} establishes a result analogous to Theorem \ref{thm:Confidence Bands} under the side rate condition $K/n^{1-2/(2+\nu)}=o(1)$, up to $\log n$ terms (with $q=2+\nu$ in their notation).
 In comparison, our result for $j=0$ and $d=1$ in Theorem \ref{thm:Confidence Bands}, under the same moment conditions, requires exactly the same side condition, up to $\log n$ terms.
-However, comparing Theorems \ref{thm:strong approximation KMT} and \ref{thm:Confidence Bands} shows that the \emph{whole} $t$-statistic process for partitioning-based series estimators, and not just the suprema thereof, can be approximated under the same weak conditions when $d=1$.
+Theorems \ref{thm:strong approximation KMT} and \ref{thm:Confidence Bands} show that the \emph{whole} $t$-statistic process for partitioning-based series estimators, and not just the suprema thereof, can be approximated under the same weak conditions when $d=1$.
 The same result holds for sub-exponential moments, where the rate condition becomes minimal: $K/n=o(1)$, up to $\log n$ factors.
-We are able to achieve such sharp rate restrictions and approximation rates only via the new two-step coupling approach mentioned above (see Lemma \ref{lem:general cond coupling}), and by exploiting the specific features of the estimator together with the help of the key anti-concentration idea introduced by \cite{Chernozhukov-Chetverikov-Kato_2014b_AoS}.
 In addition, Theorem \ref{thm:Confidence Bands} gives new inference results for bias-corrected estimators ($j=1,2,3$).

-Finally, the strong approximation result for the entire $t$-statistic processes given in Theorems \ref{thm:strong approximation KMT} and \ref{thm:strong approximation Yurinskii}, and related technical results given in the SA, can also be used to construct other types of confidence bands for the regression function and its derivatives; e.g., \cite{Genovese-Wasserman_2005_AoS,Genovese-Wasserman_2008_AoS}.
-We do not elaborate further on this to conserve space.
+For the case of special univariate regression splines, \cite{Zhou-Shen-Wolfe_1998_AoS} constructs conservative confidence bands under the assumption of normal errors and the rate restriction $K^2/n=o(1)$.
+In comparison, the confidence band constructed using Theorem \ref{thm:Confidence Bands} has asymptotically exact coverage rate, and requires substantially weaker tuning parameter rate restrictions.